PhD and Masters Research

 - Developmental Modelling (Cellular Developmental Models, L-systems, P-Systems, Cellular Automata)

-- Form modelling with applications in architecture and design
+- Generative Form Modelling with applications in architecture and design

 - New Interfaces for Creative Expression for artists, designers, architects, musicians and composers